phancykemunto/phancykemunto/README.md

 I'm currently looking for opportunities as a Data Analyst!

-If you know of any openings in your network, 'd love to hear from you!😊
+If you know of any openings in your network, I'd love to hear from you!😊

 📩 Feel free to reach out: [phanice01.ke@gmail.com]

 🔗 <a href="https://www.linkedin.com/in/phanice-analyst/" target="_blank">View my LinkedIn profile</a>

 Thank you—looking forward to amazing conversations and opportunities!